The Cliffs 3D-printed by Gustavo Cao Cancio

 Click an the image and get an animation of the cliffs

-Once the animation opens, click on the menu box (top left corner).
+Once the animation opens, click on the menu box (top left corner) and read the explanations.

 By clicking here, you can download a 7GB video